iifl-logo

 12. BUSINESS RISK MANAGEMENT

 The risk management framework is designed to identify, evaluate and assess business risks and their impact on Companys business.
-The risk assessment and minimization procedures are reviewed by the Board periodically to ensure that executive management controls risk through the mechanism of a properly defined framework.
+The risk assessment and minimization procedures are reviewed by the Risk Management Committee and the Board periodically to ensure that executive management controls risk through the mechanism of a properly defined framework.
 The framework is aimed at creating and protecting stakeholder value by minimizing threats and losses and identifying and maximizing opportunities.

 13. ENERGY CONSERVATION, TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO